priime0/swdev/10/self-10.md

 - enforces that each configuration specifies a fixed set of properties (no more, no less)

-We enforce that each configuration specifies a fixed set of properties, as opposed to using something like a key-value map by having a compile-time set of configuration constants defined in the config, as mentioned above, and as well by defining the Client, Server, and Referee configurations as structs (also linked above), ensuring that those are the only parameters/config constants in the program.
+We enforce that each configuration specifies a fixed set of properties, as opposed to using something like a key-value map, by having a set of explicitly-defined configuration constants defined in the config, as mentioned above, and as well by defining the Client, Server, and Referee configurations as structs (also linked above), ensuring that those are the only parameters/config constants in the program.

 - supports the retrieval of properties